MSLNZ/msl-loadlib/docs/install.rst

 For finding the dependencies of a .NET library the `Dependency Walker for .NET <https://github.com/isindicic/DependencyWalker.Net>`_ is also useful.

-If you need to load a `Component Object Model`_ then you must install comtypes_
+If you need to load a `Component Object Model`_ library then you must install comtypes_

 .. code-block:: console